benji2001/Remotely/README.md

 Using Remotely is fairly simple.

-Once you have installed Remotely
+Once you have installed Remotely, please ensure that